 An apostille is a type of authentication for a document.
 Apostilles are necessary when a document will be sent to another country.
 For example, applicants for dual citizenship submit vital records with apostilles guaranteeing the authenticity of those documents.

 How do you pronounce apostille?
 Nobody agrees.
 The most popular pronunciations I’ve heard are “ah-puh-STEEL” and “uh-POSS-teel.”
+(Funny thing I noticed recently: the New York vital record offices tend to use the former, while the New Jersey offices use the latter.)
 All I know is that autocorrect always changes “apostille” to “apostle,” which has a completely different pronunciation and meaning.
 Thanks, technology!

 Getting an apostille can be confusing.
 In New York City, you need to visit three offices to get an apostille for your document.
 Therefore, the easiest and fastest way to get an apostille in New York City is to visit in-person or hire someone to go on your behalf.
 If you live outside of the New York City area, you can complete the process from afar by mail.
 The mail-in process is less expensive, but may take weeks or months.
 Totally your call, depending on your needs and resources.

 The first time I got an apostille, it was a mess.
 I wondered, “Why hasn’t somebody written out coherent directions for how to do this?”
 Afterwards, I decided to write this post in order to help others avoid the pain, annoyance, and lost time that I did.

 Note: These steps only apply to vital events that occurred in New York City.
 If your ancestors’ vital events took place outside of New York City, the process will be different.

 Step One: Get the document that needs an apostille